ApothecaryOfLight/KetrisVersus/README.md

 # KetrisVS
-Implementation of Tetris using Javscript, HTML, CSS, Flex, NodeJS and Babel.
+Implementation of Tetris using HTML5, Javascript, CSS, and Flex for frontend; and using NodeJS, Express, Nodemon, Websocket, HTTP and Babel for backend.

 TODO:

 Use Docker to ease installation.

 Implement timestamps.